techgrounds/techgrounds-Basholleboom/03-Security/06 Detection, response & analysis.md

 ## Opdracht
 ### Resultaat
+Study:
+    IDS and IPS.
+    Hack response strategies.
+    The concept of systems hardening.
+    Different types of disaster recovery options.

 #### Exercise 1 A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?
 RPO=recovery point objective; amount data lost.
 Verlies is alles nadat de laatste daily backup is gemaakt.